nuodb/node-nuodb/BEST_PRACTICES.md

 ## Single Connection vs Connection Pool

 While connection pooling offers advantages in managing multiple concurrent connections efficiently, a single connection might be preferred when dealing with specific use cases that prioritize simplicity, resource optimization, and predictable transactional behavior.

-Maintaining a single connection can reduce the overhead associated with connection establishment and teardown.
 A single connection should result in quicker response times and is a more straightforward approach in applications with

 - Low to moderate traffic
 - Relatively stable workloads